rojas70/MAEG-3080-project/MCTS-tutorial.md

 -  A naive AI for tic-tac-toe
 -  MCTS for tic-tac-toe
 -  MCTS with UCB1 for tic-tac-toe
--  Intuition behind UCB1 (Why it works!)
+-  Intuition behind Upper Confidence Bounded 1 (UCB1) (Why it works!)

 We will build the knowledge upon the real application (Tic Tac Toe) to get intuitions about what, how and why MCTS works well in chess plays and other AI applications.